nkadel/samba4repo/README.md

 Git Checkout
 ===========

 This repository relies on extensive git submodules.
-When cloneing it locally, use:
+When cloning it locally, use:

 * git clone --recurse-submodules https://github.com/nkadel/samba4repo

 *** NOTE: The git repos at github.com do not include the tarballs ***

-This is for basic security reasons: you'll need to get the tarballs manually, usually from the "Source:" locations designated in the .spec file.
-These are typically available at:
+This is for basic security reasons: you'll need to get the tarballs separaately.
+These can normally be pulled from the Source: references, and pulled with this command.

+* make getsrc

+If necessary for manual download, look at:

 * https://www.samba.org/ftp/samba/